challomark/challomark/README.md

 </div>

 # 👋🏾 Hi there, I'm Challo.
-## 🌱 I’m currently learning Software Engineering at ALX Africa (Holberton School).
+## 🌱 I’m currently learning Software Engineering at ALX Africa.
 ### 🧠 Let's GEEK OUT.
 ### ⚡ Fun fact: Anyone can learn how to code.
 All you need is GRIT.
 The goal is to improve everyday regardless! 😊